jierdin/sprout/operating-agreement.md

 (vi) Upon the affirmative vote of Managers associated with such Series to sell or otherwise dispose of all or substantially all of the assets of such Series as part of a single transaction or plan as long as such disposition is not in violation of or a cause of a default under any other agreement to which such Series or the Company may be bound;

-(vii) To execute on behalf of such Series all instruments and documents, including, without limitation, checks; drafts; notes and other negotiable instruments; mortgages or deeds of trust; security agreements; financing statements; documents providing for the acquisition, mortgage or disposition of such Series’ property; assignments; bills of sale; leases; and any other instruments or documents necessary, appropriate, convenient, advisable or incidental to the business of such Series; and smart contracts under the address of any dually linked decentralized organization or network address
+(vii) To execute on behalf of such Series all instruments and documents, including, without limitation, checks; drafts; notes and other negotiable instruments; mortgages or deeds of trust; security agreements; financing statements; documents providing for the acquisition, mortgage or disposition of such Series’ property; assignments; bills of sale; leases; and any other instruments or documents necessary, appropriate, convenient, advisable or incidental to the business of such Series; and smart contracts under the address of any corresponding distributed organization or network address as listed in Exhibit D

 (viii) To employ accountants, legal counsel, managing agents or other experts to perform services for the Company with respect to such Series;